bence-toth/react-hook-local-web-storage/README.md

 }
 ```

-**NOTE:** you can use `useLocalStorageNoSync` hook to opt out of using updates.
-First entry of the output array will then .

 ### Tweaking the update frequency

 The default update frequency of the `localStorage` content is 1 second which can be overridden by calling `useLocalStorage()` with a second argument which is an options object, and has a member called `updateFrequency` that indicates the desired update frequency in milliseconds: